vituri/mapperGUI/README.md

 Notice that the table showing in your right is going to be your metric space for all the Mapper calculations.

 ## Mapper tab

+- **% overlap** The % of overlap of the intervals in your codomain.

+- **Number of intervals** The number of intervals in the covering.

+- **Bins when clustering** The amount of bins used in the clustering algorithm.
+More bins will give you more vertices on the same levelset: your data will be more "spread" in vertices.
+Less bins will yield less vertices.
+Do some tests with the flamingo dataset to get a feeling.
+Sometimes the legs of the flamingo are glued together in the Mapper and to separate them you need to increase the number of bins.

+### What is being shown?

 ## Coloring tab